 Competent Private Instruction (CPI) with no reporting CPI Option 2 with Opt-Out No Access to Dual Enrollment Access to Dual Enrollment is gained by marking the Dual Enrollment item on the CPI Form A, and either arranging for supervision or annual assessment reporting.
 Parents using CPI without reporting relinquish their access to dual enrollment.

 Competent Private Instruction (CPI) with reporting CPI Option 1 or CPI Option 2 with Opt-In Complete Access to Dual Enrollment, if desired As in the past, CPI students can access Dual Enrollment for public school classes, activities, athletics, and Senior Year Plus programs like PSEO.
 Access to Dual Enrollment is gained by marking the Dual Enrollment item on the CPI Form A.

-For More a More Detailed Look at These Options NICHE Provides This Side-By-Side Comparison Chart Note that we've provided separate columns for the two ways the CPI Option 1 can be implemented and the two ways the CPI Option 2 can be implemented
+For More a More Detailed Look at These Options NICHE Provides This Side-By-Side Comparison Chart Note that we've provided separate columns for all 5 legal option choices: IPI, the two ways the CPI Option 2 can be implemented and the two ways the CPI Option 1 can be implemented

 For detailed descriptions of IPI, CPI Option 1, CPI Option 2 with Opt-In, & CPI Option 2 with Opt-Out, provided by the Department of Education in its Private Instruction Handbook, click here.